Direct or Connecting Flight: Which Should You Book?

 Stopovers worth taking

 Sometimes the connection is the point.
 Several airlines build their network around a hub and let you pause there for a day or two at no extra airfare, so a one-stop ticket quietly becomes two trips in one.
 Flying through the Gulf, Doha, Dubai or Abu Dhabi, or through Istanbul or a Southeast Asian hub, can turn a layover into a short city break if you plan it.
-If you are going to stop anyway, you may as well stop somewhere you would enjoy.
+Just remember that leaving the airport means clearing immigration, and some hubs need a transit or entry visa before you can step outside, so check your passport's requirements before you plan a day out.
+If you are going to stop anyway, and you can legally leave the terminal, you may as well stop somewhere you would enjoy.

 The honest answer